 be found in composita such as Storhertig for Grand

-Duke, I chose to go for
+Duke, I chose to render it as

 The final difficulty does not apply to the translation below, only to